truongtrongtin/absence-bot/README.md

 ## Scheduled Tasks

 The bot runs a daily task (weekdays) to report absences in the configured Slack channel.
-See `wrangler.toml` for the cron schedule.
+See `wrangler.json` for the cron schedule.